horacioh/braindump/mintter-design-document.md

 [complementary content](https://www.notion.so/complementary-content-2c2ecc01595c437ab424d0e384473ba7)

 - **A New Way to Dialogue**

+  Addressability, parallel pages, and visible connections are key for, connectivism reading different experts talking about the same topic from different perspectives is considered the best way to learn. [\*](https://www.notion.so/Mintter-Design-Document-bed174849106466cbec2a12dabddd701)

+  a better citation process in a peer-to-peer network.
+These published documents must maintain key hypertext features as linking, reuse of content, or content graphs.

+  Users can quickly refer to or reuse other users' statements, read different perspectives or retrieve origin contexts.
+We achieve this with better hypertext authoring tools like a hierarchical multimedia editor, visible connections and parallel pages, and trails.

+  The act of publishing.
+When you're done writing a document you publish it to the general public.
+Xanadu and Augment.
+Backlinks, everything is a document.
+Visible connections and parallel pages.

+  Mintter focused on publishing requires immutable objects by essence.
+Once you publish content to the public sphere, that content becomes immutable, allowing others to reuse your content. **Immutability** is a key property of successful distributed systems.
+This immutability plus the identity properties offered by cryptography let us keep the **trace** of a statement through the maze of devices of a peer to peer network.

+  When everything is addressable you can point to different statements from different people and very fast create a powerful new statement.
+Thus advance the dialogue.

+        The web makes isolated pages, social feeds creates noise.
+For example, *we don’t want ‘retweets’ or ‘reboost’ mechanisms in SSB, because these are ways of propagating viral content, which turns out to boost attention-seeking behaviors, which in turn boosts controversial and toxic content.
+Social networks are good at propagating things by gossip, and retweets are essentially a gossip mechanism.*

+  Share and reuse knowledge with an outstanding citation process, through a peer-to-peer network where your knowledge becomes part of a dialogue with other authors.
+  Compose content in a beautiful editor reusing and linking other authors' knowledge through an easy citation process.
+Connect to the authors you admire in a peer-to-peer network with a distributed data layer.
+A better copyright system that maintains your attribution and royalties across the network.
+Start publishing and sharing your articles with your own server in the web.

 - **The Right Copyright System**

   Current systems based on advertisement are not incentivise on the the value of content itself but in the incentise of a third-party normaly the advertiser.
 This brings interfances on the attention with doom scroll feeds, clickbait, **fake news**, etc instead of better conversations.